urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

 4. **Build the endoskeleton:**
    **Please refer to the [build plans](https://github.com/urnormalcoderbb/DIY-Animatronic-Endoskeleton/tree/main/Endo%20build%20plan%20PDFS) directory for detailed reference and step-by-step guidance!**
-   The build plan offers diagrams(coming soon!), part lists, and assembly instructions.
+   The build plan offers diagrams(coming soon!), part lists, and assembly instructions.The main file includes a schematics diagram too.
    If you want to experiment or prototype, you can still use foam, bamboo skewers, and cardboard as a temporary structure.
    Use the 3D files (in `3d endo plan`) for reference to build the body.
    For Hinges and Joints: